AleksandrZhukov/react-lexicon/README.md

 # react-lexicon

-> Simple internationalization for react
+> Simple Internationalization for react